hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 Flink provides a number of "out of the box" [connectors](https://ci.apache.org/projects/flink/flink-docs-master/dev/connectors/index.html "out of the box connector documentation") with various guarantees.
 It is also possible to define your own.

-There is no out of the box postgres sink for Flink.
+There is no out of the box PostgreSQL sink for Flink.
 This does not mean, however, that you have to start from scratch!
-The [JDBCOutputFormat](https://github.com/apache/flink/blob/4d27f8f2deef9fad845ebc91cef121cf9b35f825/flink-connectors/flink-jdbc/src/main/java/org/apache/flink/api/java/io/jdbc/JDBCOutputFormat.java "github for JDBCOutputFormat") class can be used to turn any jdbc connect-able database into a sink.
+The [`JDBCOutputFormat`](https://github.com/apache/flink/blob/4d27f8f2deef9fad845ebc91cef121cf9b35f825/flink-connectors/flink-jdbc/src/main/java/org/apache/flink/api/java/io/jdbc/`JDBCOutputFormat`.java "github for `JDBCOutputFormat`") class can be used to turn any jdbc connect-able database into a sink.

-JDBCOutputFormat is/was part of the flink batch api, however it can also be used as a sink for the data stream api.
+`JDBCOutputFormat` is/was part of the flink batch api, however it can also be used as a sink for the data stream api.
 It seems to be the recommended approach, judging from a few discussions I found on the flink user group.

-The JDBCOutputFormat requires a prepared statement, driver and database connection.
+The `JDBCOutputFormat` requires a prepared statement, driver and database connection.

 ~~~~
 JDBCOutputFormat jdbcOutput = JDBCOutputFormat.buildJDBCOutputFormat()